serhanelmacioglu/serhanelmacioglu/README.md

 - 🔭 <samp>I’m currently working on Python for Everybody!</samp>
 - 🌱 <samp>I’m currently learning Machine Learning.</samp>
 - 👯 <samp>I’m looking to collaborate with other geeky coders.</samp>
-- 🥅 <samp>My goals: Contribute more to Open Source projects.</samp>
+- 🥅 <samp>My goals: Contribute more to open source projects and picking up new programming language.</samp>
-- ⚡ <samp>Fun fact: I love to explore new places and sample traditional dishes.</samp>
+- ⚡ <samp>Fun facts: I love to explore new places and sample traditional dishes.</samp>
 - 📫 <samp>How do you reach me?
 You can always reach me on my LinkedIn.</samp>
 - 💬 <samp>Feel free to contact me for any technical consulting, event partnership or any other question.</samp>